 ABOUT

-ICRN make their activity public to break competitiveness in creative media practice; encourage cross-influencing and to support the professional development of others within independent media.
+ICRN make their activity public to break competitiveness in creative media practice; to encourage cross-influencing and to support the professional development of others within independent media.

 ICRN was co-founded by community radios from the Baltic-Nordic region in 2022, and has expanded its reach internationally through involvement in festivals, talks, co-broadcasts and events.
 The network have collaborated with many established independent media actors across Europe including Resonance FM (UK), NTS Manchester (UK), Le Guess Who?
 Festival, and Reset!
 Network (BE).